-Windows 8, like Windows 7 and Windows Vista, supports a local security policy, that allows you to create a message that will be displayed when users attempt to log on to a Windows computer.
+Windows 10, like Windows 8/7/Vista, supports a local security policy, that allows you to create a message that will be displayed when users attempt to log on to a Windows computer.
 This can be implemented with the help of Group Policy.

 To create a logon message: